Log in

 • Update Record: When you pair this action with a search step, you can update existing table records with the latest information from other apps.

-• Delete Record: This action allows you to delete a record from your table.
-This is helpful for clearing out records you don't need anymore, especially if you use Tables as a "memory bank" for data to use in Zaps.
-For example, deleting records associated with a project once it's complete.
+• Delete Record: This action lets you delete a record from your table.
+This helps clear out records you don't need anymore, especially if you use Tables as a "memory bank" for data to use in Zaps.
+For example, deleting records associated with an employee once they've been onboarded.

 Searches for Zapier Tables